ARC

 Advance Review Copy

-Written for enjoyment of striving readers with content based on upper-elementary Common Core standards for science and social studies, any child who has graduated from decodable readers will be drawn to accessible stories that are real, relatable, and relevant.” --Nancy Roop
+Written for enjoyment of striving readers with content based on upper-elementary Common Core standards for science and social studies, any child who has graduated from decodable readers will be drawn to accessible stories that are realistic, relatable, and relevant.” --Nancy Roop

 Neurodiversity and Special Education